survivejs/maintenance-book/manuscript/future/01-longevity.md

 To even gain contributions, the project should be contributor friendly.
 Various aspects discussed in this book, such as documentation, are important here because if project is too difficult to contribute to, you won't get contributions.
 Certain development practices, such as testing and continuous integration, can make it easier to contribute while pushing the quality of contributions higher and avoiding maintainer work.

-## How to Keep Track of Everything That's Going on with the Project
+## How to Keep Track of Everything

 As a project grows in complexity, it can become difficult to keep track of it.
 Popular services, such as GitHub, work as starting points.
 As the complexity grows and there's more to worry about, solutions such as [Octobox](https://octobox.io/) become valuable as they focus on these problems at scale.